williaz/TechRefresher/AWS.md

     - can communicate with each other, and S3
     - in own VPC, interconnected network, you can't access
     - further divided into slices(a slice is allocated aportion of a node's CPU, memory and storage)
+- In Amazon Redshift, you use workload management (WLM) to define the number of query queues that are available, and how queries are routed to those queues for processing.
+WLM is part of parameter group configuration.
+A cluster uses the WLM configuration that is specified in its associated parameter group.
 - sizeing
   - compression
   - data mirroring is already included